ramSeraph/topo_map_processor/README.md

 -   `--from-source`: Location of the source from which to pull existing tiles.
 Can be a glob pattern to match a group of pmtiles.
 Required if not in pull-list generation mode.
 -   `--sheets-to-pull-list-outfile`: If provided, the script will only calculate the full list of sheets that need to be processed (including adjacent ones) and write it to this file, then exit.
 -   `--num-parallel`: Number of parallel processes to use for tiling (default: number of CPU cores).
--   `--tile-quality`: Quality of compression for webp and jpg (default: 75).
+-   `--tile-quality`: Quality of compression for webp and jpeg (default: 75).

 #### `tile`